awsdocs/aws-kms-developer-guide/doc_source/limits.md

 An *alias* is a display name that you can map to a CMK\.
 Each alias is mapped to exactly one CMK and multiple aliases can map to the same CMK\.

 If you use a [support case](https://console.aws.amazon.com/support/home) to increase your CMK limit, you might also need to request an increase in the number of aliases\.

+## Key policy document size: 32 KB<a name="key-policy-limit"></a>

+The maximum length of each key policy document is 32 KB \(32,768 bytes\)\.
+If the document exceeds this length, operations that use the key policy document to set or change the key policy fail\.
+If you must exceed this limit, create a [support case](https://console.aws.amazon.com/support/home)\.

+A [key policy document](key-policies.md#key-policy-overview) is a collection of policy statements in JSON format\.
+The statements in the key policy document control access to the CMK resource\.
+You may also use IAM policies and grants to control access to the CMK, but every CMK must have a key policy document\.

+You can create a key policy document by using the [default view](key-policy-modifying.md#key-policy-modifying-how-to-console-default-view) or [policy view](key-policy-modifying.md#key-policy-modifying-how-to-console-policy-view) in the AWS Management Console, or by using the [PutKeyPolicy](https://docs.aws.amazon.com/kms/latest/APIReference/API_PutKeyPolicy.html) API operation\.
+All of these techniques involve an underlying key policy document\.

 ## Grants per CMK: 2500<a name="grants-per-key"></a>